 Allot class time for students to develop a display of NEMO's work to raise awareness among other students at school.
-This display can be in information sheets, brochures, or artwork (e.g., poster or collage).
-Mount the show in a well-frequented part of the school and have students host it and respond to other students' questions.
-It should coincide with the International Day for Disaster Risk Reduction held each year on 13 October.
+This can be in the form of information sheets or brochures or artwork (e.g. poster or collage).
+Then set up the display in a wellfrequented part of the school and have students host it and respond to other students' questions.
+This could coincide with the International Day for Disaster Risk Reduction held each year on 13 October.